kamaal505/synthetic_math_prompts_agent/docs/overview.md

   Cleans and parses raw LLM output into valid JSON, handling code block markers and LaTeX escapes.
 - `call_gemini(messages)`:
   Sends a prompt to Gemini and parses the response as JSON.
-- `generate_problem_shell(seed=None, subject=None, topic=None)`:
+- `generate_ful_problem(seed=None, subject=None, topic=None)`:
-  Constructs a user prompt (optionally with a seed example, subject, and topic) and generates a new problem using Gemini.
+  Constructs a user prompt (optionally with a seed example, subject, and topic) and generates a new datapoint using Gemini.

 **Interactions:**